Commercial Counsel, Contract Infrastructure

 - You think algorithmically and can decompose a contracting process into decision trees, branching logic, and checkpoints.

 - You treat contracts as product.
-You understand that a well-designed agreement is a reusable component, and that the difference between a function handling 50 deals a quarter and one handling 500 is almost entirely a question of process design.
+You understand that a well-designed agreement is a reusable component and that clause libraries are infrastructure.

 Nice to have

-- Experience working on finance, regulated product, or any setting where commercial contracting has had to coexist with supervisory expectation.
+- Experience with finance, regulated product, or any setting where commercial contracting has had to coexist with supervisory expectation.